erichuang2015/jekyll-kbase/pages/mydoc/mydoc_introduction.md

 ## Overview

-This site provides documentation, training, and other notes for the Writarium Documentation theme.
-There's a lot of information about how to do a variety of things here, and it's not all unique to this theme.
-But by and large, understanding how to do things in Writarium depends on how your theme is coded.
-As a result, these additional details are provided.

-The instructions here are geared towards technical writers working on documentation.
-You may have a team of one or more technical writers working on documentation for multiple projects.
-You can use this same theme to author all of your documentation for each of your products.
-The theme is built to accommodate documentation for multiple products on the same site.
+Write a brief overview of the product.
+Introduce the reader to the product.
+This section should cover:

+* That 'What' aspects of the product, what is the product about.
+This could include a simple work flow diagram with a brief explanation for the same.
+* What are the different components/modules of the product
+* What does the product do?
+* Why should the user consider using the product?

-## Survey of features
+## Features

-Some of the more prominent features of this theme include the following:
+Describe the features of the product. the kind of framework Some of the more prominent features of this theme include the following:

 * Bootstrap framework
 * [Navgoco multi-level sidebar](http://www.komposta.net/article/navgoco) for table of contents